County Kerry: Gaelic games

 Kerry is known for its senior Gaelic football team.
-Gaelic football is by far the dominant sport in the county, and Kerry has the most successful of all football teams; the Kerry footballers have won the Sam Maguire cup 38 times, with the next nearest team Dublin on 30 wins.
+Gaelic football is by far the dominant sport in the county, and Kerry has the most successful of all football teams; the Kerry footballers have won the Sam Maguire cup 39 times, with the next nearest team Dublin on 31 wins.
 Hurling is popular at club level in north Kerry, although the county has only won one All-Ireland Senior Hurling Championship, in 1891.
 The senior team currently compete in the Joe McDonagh Cup.

 Association football

 The Kerry District League is the main competition for association football in the county.
 Tralee Dynamos have represented Kerry in the A Championship, while they and Killarney Celtic also competed in the Munster Senior League during the late 1990s and early 2000s.
+In 2023 Kerry F.C. entered the League of Ireland First Division for the first time.

 Cricket

 Cricket is played in County Kerry by County Kerry Cricket Club.
 They play their home games at the Oyster Oval near Tralee.